camera-traps/insectai/README.md

 an insectAI dataset that you would like to map to Camtrap DP, please follow the guidelines below.

-1. Ask @sannegovaert to get access to this Github project.
+1. Ask @sannegovaert to get access to this Github repo.
 2. Create a branch for your project.
 3. Create a folder in `src` with the name of your project.
 4. Copy the `insectai_to_camtrapdp.Rmd` file to your project folder.